-Note: if you’re looking for a ready-to-go layout to setup PS4 controller on PC for a certain game, you can visit reWASD community, where people share their configs.
+Note: if you’re looking for a ready-to-go layout, and wonder how to connect PS4 controller to PC and use it for a certain game, you can visit reWASD community, where people share their configs.
 You’ll find plenty of game presets there, and all you need to do is simply download the file and import it to reWASD.

 Making the setup for PS4 controller on PC with hardware (button) mapping: